TSMotter/TSMotter/README.md

 ## Giuliano G Motter

-Embedded Software Engineer · 4+ years of experience · Masters of Science.
+Embedded Software Engineer · Work exp. since 2019 · Masters of Science

-Knowledge building and maintaining embedded products.
+Knowledge building and maintaining embedded products (I have been part of System Verification, Build and Automation and Software teams) with experience in both: OEM and non OEM business models.

 ---